MarcArmbruster/WpfCommandAggregator.Core/Home.md

 All we want to tell is: _PrintCommand_ executes the _Print_ method if it is allowed (_CanPrint_ property).

+## The aggregator and the base view model
-The WPF Command Aggregator is a solution to reduce the command definitions to a very short and easy to read line of code within a view model class.
+The WPFCommandAggregator.Core is a solution to reduce the command definitions to a very short and easy to read line of code within a view model class.

-**Example (with Command Aggregator):**
+**Example (WITH Command Aggregator):**
 ```C#
 this.CmdAgg.AddOrSetCommand("Print", new RelayCommand(p1 => Print(p1), p2 => CanPrint));
 ```